 The juggler will actively remember what they did, days and weeks later, because they are engaged in the process of moving, managing, and in a sense, wrestling with that data.
 The interactive variety strengthens the juggler’s ability to juggle more concepts, see their connections and flow, and thereby handle God’s word more effectively.

-The Solomon’s Quest framework can help your Bible study leaders move from putting data in to empowering those in their groups to engage with God’s word in a memorable, life-changing way.
+The Solomon’s Quest framework can help your Bible study leaders move from putting data in to equipping those in their groups to engage with God’s word in a memorable, life-changing way that gets the data out in life-changing ways.
 It is the same data found in reading and lecture, but the Solomon’s Quest framework enables facilitators to handle God’s word more effectively, creating the same ability in others.
 This is a critical missing step in many of today’s disciple-shaping offerings.

 My son-in-law, a brilliant data warehouse developer, might tell you that a good database helps transform data into information.

-We must empower God’s people toward the transformation of the renewed mind (Rom 12:2), giving them the ability and experience in transformed Biblical thinking about everything that might come their way.
+We must empower God’s people toward the transformation of the renewed mind (Rom 12:2), equipping them with the ability and experience of transformed Biblical thinking about everything that might come their way.
 This strategy will produce all manner of sound Biblical information beyond what might be read or heard weekly.

 The world does not challenge believers with the same Bible information that they study.
-The world doesn’t ask, for the most part, questions of believers that are being asked in formal Bible study groups.
+The world, for the most part, doesn’t ask believers the questions that are asked in formal Bible study groups.

-The world challenges the lack of the renewed mind with questions like, “Why didn’t God…”, and “Why does God…”, and “Why doesn’t God…”.
+The world challenges the lack of a renewed mind with questions like “Why didn’t God…”, “Why does God…”, and “Why doesn’t God…”

 If our disciple-shaping is filled with books, lectures, and videos about Biblical content, rather than learning to manage the manifold concepts of God’s word, these questions create stumbling blocks for the believer to stand (Ephesians 6).
-They can rack their brains for the passage that was studied or the verses they have memorized, and at a 20% rate, will struggle to be able to thoughtfully engage to the benefit of the questioner and the cause of Christ.
+They can rack their brains for the passage they studied or the verses they have memorized, and at a 20% rate, will struggle to thoughtfully engage to the benefit of the questioner and the cause of Christ.

 But if they have experienced critical thinking and analysis as part of the disciple-shaping, they are far better equipped to face a world that will find more ways to challenge believers than we might find ways to pour data into their brains.